mike10004/selenium-capture/README.md

 You can have a self-signed certificate automatically created by the library, or you can take a look at the [GenerateNewCertificate][generate-new] class in the test sources to see how to create the certificate required by the traffic-capturing proxy.
-Generating a new certificate takes about 500ms, so if it's something you do frequently, you would want to pre-generate the certificate and reuse it.
+Generating a new certificate takes up to 1000ms, so if you're frequently generating new certificates with the auto-generator, then you might save time by pre-generating a certificate and reusing it.
 For some examples of reusing a pre-generated certificate, take a look at the unit tests where HTTPS traffic is captured.

 Providing cookies to your browser
 ---------------------------------